-1. DEC, DEP, and DNCP should be required to offer long-term levelized capacity payments and energy payments for five-year, ten-year, and 15-year

-2. It is appropriate for DNCP to continue to offer, as an alternative to avoided cost rates derived using the peaker method, avoided cost rates based upon market clearing prices derived from the markets operated by PJM Interconnection, LLC (PJM), subject to the same conditions as approved in the Commission's Order Establishing Standard Rates and Contract Terms for Qualifying Facilities in the 2006 biennial avoided cost proceeding in Docket No. E-100, Sub 106 (Sub 106 Order).
+It is appropriate for DEC, DEP, and DNCP to be required to offer long-1. term levelized capacity payments and energy payments for five-year, ten-year, and 15-year periods as standard options to (a) hydroelectric QFs owned or operated by small power producers as defined in G.S.
+62-3(27a) contracting to sell five MW or less capacity and (b) non-hydroelectric QFs fueled by trash or methane derived from landfills, hog waste, poultry waste, solar, wind, and non-animal forms of biomass contracting to sell five MW or less capacity.
+The standard levelized rate options of ten or more years should include a condition making contracts under those options renewable for subsequent terms at the option of the utility on substantially the same terms and provisions and at a rate either (1) mutually agreed upon by the parties negotiating in good faith and taking into consideration the utility's then avoided cost rates and other relevant factors, or (2) set by arbitration.
+DEC, DEP, and DNCP should offer their standard five-year levelized rate option to all other QFs contracting to sell three MW or less capacity.
+DNCP should continue to offer, as an alternative to avoided cost rates derived using the peaker method, avoided cost rates based upon market clearing prices derived from the markets operated by PJM Interconnection, LLC (PJM), subject to the same conditions as approved in the Commission's Order Establishing Standard Rates and Contract Terms for Qualifying Facilities in the 2006 biennial avoided cost proceeding in Docket No. E-100, Sub 106 (Sub 106 Order).

-3. DEC, DEP, and DNCP should offer QFs not eligible for the standard long-term levelized rates the following three options if the utility has a Commission-recognized active solicitation: (a) participating in the utility's competitive bidding process, (b) negotiating a contract and rates with the utility, or (c) selling energy at the utility's Commission-established variable energy rate.
-If the utility does not have a solicitation underway, any unresolved issues arising during such negotiations will be subject to arbitration by the Commission at the request of either the utility or the QF for the purpose of determining the utility's actual avoided cost. including both capacity and energy components, as appropriate; however, the Commission will conduct such an arbitration only if the QF is prepared to commit its capacity to the utility for a period of at least two years.
-Whether there is an active solicitation underway or not, QFs not eligible for the standard long-term levelized rates have the option of selling into the wholesale market.
-The exact points at which an active solicitation should be regarded as beginning and ending for these purposes should be determined by motion to, and order of, the Commission.
-Unless there is such a Commission order, it will be assumed that there is no solicitation underway.
+It is appropriate that DEC, DEP, and DNCP offer QFs not eligible for the 2. standard long-term levelized rates the following three options if the utility has a Commission-recognized active solicitation: (a) participating in the utility's competitive bidding process, (b) negotiating a contract and rates with the utility, or (c) selling energy at the utility's Commission-established variable energy rate.
+If the utility does not have a solicitation underway, it is appropriate that any unresolved issues arising during such negotiations be subject to arbitration by the Commission at the request of either the utility, the QF or both for the purpose of determining the utility's actual avoided cost, including both capacity and energy components, as appropriate; however, only if the QF is prepared to commit its capacity to the utility for a period of at least two years.
+Whether there is an active solicitation underway or not, it is appropriate that QFs not eligible for the standard long-term levelized rates have the option of selling into the wholesale market.
+It is appropriate that the exact beginning and ending points of an active solicitation be determined by motion to, and order of, the Commission.
+Unless there is such a Commission order, it will be assumed that there is no solicitation is underway.
 If the variable energy rate option is chosen, such rate may not be locked in by a contract term, but shall instead change as determined by the Commission in the next biennial proceeding.

-4. The Utilities should rely on publicly available data sources when calculating the installed cost of a combustion turbine (CT) for avoided capacity purposes and provide clear justifications for any adjustments made to the publicly available data.
+3. As determined in the Commission's Order on Inputs, it is appropriate to require that the Utilities rely on publicly available data sources when calculating the installed cost of a combustion turbine (CT) for avoided capacity purposes and provide clear justifications for any adjustments made to the publicly available data.
+DEC and DEP have not submitted calculations of the installed cost of a CT for avoided capacity purposes that rely on publicly available data sources.